ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": true,
 }
 ```
-The previous consent state is read from local cache as `checkConsentHref` is not specified.
-Consent will be collected via the specified prompt UI if cache is empty.
+Because `checkConsentHref` is not specified, both consent collection and storage are completely handled at client side.
+AMP will prompt the consent UI if and only if the client cache is empty.

 For users in `geoGroup2`, the merged config is